Know Your Candle Vocabulary

 WICK UP: (also known as Size Up) During testing when you need to try one wick size larger to try for optimal results.
 With wooden wicks, it could mean going up a size in thickness or width or possibly both.
 It could also mean adding a booster strip.

 Want to start experimenting with Wooden Wicks?
-Purchase a Sample Kit today!
+Purchase a Sample Kit and begin your burn tests today!